-The bridge interface can be configured without an IP address, if another interface is configured on the gateway intended to connect to the UserCheck client and the DLP Portal.
+The bridge interface can be configured without an IP address, if another interface is configured on the Security Gateway intended to connect to the UserCheck Client and the DLP Portal.

 If you do add an IP address to the bridge interface after the Security Gateways are started, run the cpstop and cpstart commands to apply the change.